 \subsection{Parameters}

-The parameters include free parameters and derived parameters.
-The {\tt EvoEMD} framework assumes all the parameter to be real.
+The parameters include free and derived parameters.
+The {\tt EvoEMD} framework assumes all parameters to be real.
 All parameters declared will be hold and owned by a factory object (\cppin{Parameter_Factory}), such that the users do not need to worry about the scope of the object.
 At the end of the program, the \cppin{Parameter_Factory} will take care the resources used by all parameters.